yotorng/bookish-rhizome/content/The Library/Anti-Library.md

 _Books on my radar that I've yet to read...a non-exhaustive list!_
 ̤̮⋆⁺｡˚⋆˙‧₊☾ ◯ ☽₊‧˙⋆˚｡⁺⋆ ̤̮

-trying to curate some sort of a thematic reading list/syllabus shaped loosely around my interests
+trying to curate some sort of a thematic reading list/syllabus shaped loosely around my interests. titles that are striked through have been read!

-last updated: 15/10/2025
+last updated: 17/11/2025
-# non-tech bro books
+# non-tech bro tech syllabus
 how do we think critically about tech? locating signals amidst the noise, the ghosts within our machines
 1. [Code Dependent](https://womensprize.com/in-conversation-with-madhumita-murgia/) by Madhumita Murgia
 2. [All Data Are Local: Thinking Critically in a Data-Driven Society](https://direct.mit.edu/books/oa-monograph/4323/All-Data-Are-LocalThinking-Critically-in-a-Data) by Yanni Alexander Loukissas